syntelos/sh-javab/README.txt

     Description

-	This will attempt to copy the "android" shell script to '${HOME}/bin', and to validate the installation.
+	This will attempt to copy the "javab" shell script to '${HOME}/bin', and to validate the installation.

     Results

-	The installation script will fail (result code "1", not "0") when '${HOME}/bin' is not found, or 'which android' is not '${HOME}/bin/android'.
+	The installation script will fail (result code "1", not "0") when '${HOME}/bin' is not found, or 'which javab' is not '${HOME}/bin/javab'.
 The installation will also fail when the 'which' program is not (properly) installed.

 Quick start

     In the root directory of a project, as (for example)

-        cd ~/src/some-android-application
+        cd ~/src/some-java-application

     Run

+	javab init; echo $?

-	android debug-install; echo $?
+	javab build; echo $?

     If it fails, the design intent is to remedy the situation by testing, probing, and configuration.